 The Orphics conceived of the soul as a radiant maiden in love with her own spirit.
 The spirit was the lover and the soul was the beloved.
 Thus the bards and poets used the symbolism of romantic literature to conceal the love story of the spirit and the soul.
 Orpheus, wandering alone in the mountains and crying for his lost Eurydice is the immortal spirit of man grieving for the soul torn from him by the sting of the serpent of the mind which has been carried away into the dark realms of Hades, the state of materiality.
-The Orphic legend is a form of the Eleusinian ritual in which Persephone, the world soul, is kidnapped by Hades, the body principle, and is held prisoner in form during the span ever, were too firmly established to be of material life.
+The Orphic legend is a form of the Eleusinian ritual in which Persephone, the world soul, is kidnapped by Hades, the body principle, and is held prisoner in form during the span of material life.